 Since April 2016 the Westwood Church has been involved with Life Groups.
-Here at Westwood we have Life Groups that meet at various times on Sunday afternoon/evening to study the Bible, pray and draw closer to God and to each other.
+Here at Westwood we have Life Groups that meet at various times on Sunday afternoon/evening and other times throughout the week to study the Bible, pray and draw closer to God and to each other.
 Some groups meet at the homes of members while others meet at the church building.
 The groups ideally consist of 12-15 people (some more, some less).

 Here are a few reasons we encourage our members to engage in a Life Group.